eddy0612/SpaceEngineerScripts/ArcadeEmulation/README.md

       issuing `clip < invaders.zip.txt` or whatever the ROM name was.

 -------------------------------------
-OR Step 6 using cygwin:
+OR Step 6 using cygwin...
+   You need to have manually installed cygwin first from https://www.cygwin.com/install.html (Pick the Windows x86_64 one, and run the installer)

 6. Using cygwin's unzip and base64, in a comment prompt, do the following, for example:
 			 `unzip -p invaders.zip | base64 --wrap=0 > invaders.zip.txt`